bent0077/Portfolio/README.md

 ## About the Project (How you created your web portfolio)
 For the portfolio,  I used bootstrap for the majority of it because I am not good with CSS.
 I only used CSS for image hover effects, changing the fonts and anything else I can't use bootstrap.
-The portfolio follows the 12-point grid system with the content arranged in a 2-row column.
-I tried to use as many images as I can and kept the colour simply white and black.
+The portfolio follows the 12-point grid system with most of the content arranged in a 2-row column.
+I tried to use as many images as I can and kept the color scheme simply white and black.

 ### Challenges Faced